onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Carlin told you that they own you and you just laughed about it because there was no plan - I’m giving you the plan

-I’m having a bowel movement and its progressing really fast - brb - play flush sound
+I’m having a bowel movement and its progressing really fast - brb - play flush sound how we do politics is a fucking joke - think about the system for a bit

+If I lend you resources I now have less and I'd want them back at some point.
+If however I lent you some of my reputation by vouching for you all I hope is that you don't disappoint, but in case things go well I don't have to receive
+    resource lending is more zero-sum than lending reputation and credibility which is more win-win when you're repaid a loan you get a few percent of interest.
+But when you do a favor and lend your credibility you have no cap to the upside - the upside of talend discovery is infinite <<< YES !!!
+^^ no, this is opposed to CC?